sungo/ish/README.md

 * Fuck branding.
 If you've ever read Pattern Recognition by William Gibson, I have a branding allergy similar to Cayce Pollard.
 I _hate_ that most keyboards come slathered in URLs, cute logos, names, etc.
 * Limit the amount of traces on the top surface
-* Put no traces on the top surface under the MCU (It's way too easy to crap up a board by cutting traces while trying to get a stuck hotswap MCU off the board)
+* Put as few traces on the top surface under the MCU as possible (It's way too easy to crap up a board by cutting traces while trying to get a stuck hotswap MCU off the board)
 * Limit soldering to one side
 * Keep solder points and electronics away from the edges
 * On an individual board, diodes all go the same direction

 # Questions

-## Why is the nice!nano face up?

-Battery placement, plain and simple.
-If the nice!nano is chips-up, a 100mah battery fits perfectly under the MCU with a 4mm header easily obtained from Amazon.
-If the nice!nano is chips down, it does not.

 ## Why are the switches reversed on one half?